Ivica Puljak: Political career

 Puljak ran for and won the 2021 Split mayoral elections.

 After about one year, a special election was summoned due to the dissolution of the city council, where Puljak had lost his majority.
 Adding to the commotion, his deputy mayor, Bojan Ivošević, was charged with threatening a journalist.
-On April 8, Mayor Puljak and both his deputies resigned.
+On 8 April, Mayor Puljak and both his deputies resigned.
 Ivica Puljak won the special election becoming the first mayor of Split to win more than one election and his party Centre won 15 seats out of 31 in the city council.
+On 18 May 2025, he won a plurality of 4,72% of votes; in the runoff election he won 46,81% of the votes, losing to HDZ's Tomislav Šuta.
+Upon losing the re-election, Puljak announced that he will retire from politics and resume his scientific career.